krafs/RimRef/README.md

 Obviously, you could make a mod self-contained by storing the actual game assemblies along with your code.
 That would yield the exact same result.
 However, doing so in a publicly accessible repository violates the RimWorld EULA, which explicitly states that "*you can't distribute anything we've made unless we agree to it*".

+Of course, if you don't keep your code in a public repository this is less of an issue.
+And all the reasons why you should keep your source code public is a different topic :)

 ### What are *reference assemblies*?
 There are two kinds of assemblies: *Implementation assemblies* and *reference assemblies*.